svkucheryavski/pcv/MATLAB/README.md

 % PCV for PLS models with local CV scope
 Xpv = pcvpls(X, y, 20, true, false, {"ven", 4}, "local");
 ```

-File `demo.m`, which you can download from this repository contains a demo code based on *Corn* dataset from the paper to be published.
-See comments in the code for more details.

 The code will be improved and extended gradually.
 If you found a bug please report using [issues](https://github.com/svkucheryavski/pcv/issues) or send an email.